MYildizz/AYBU-Mobil/README.md

 #### - AybuMobil provides easy access to daily and monthly food menu and allows scoring.
 #### - AybuMobil provides short access to student information system
+### - In this program, Parse and back4app is used.

 <hr/>